vue-vine/vue-vine/packages/docs/src/specification/basics.md

 We'll talk about all the basic concepts of Vue Vine in this chapter.

-Before start using it, you're supposed to know the following conventions:
+Before starting to use it, you're supposed to know the following conventions:

 - Vine was designed to only support Vue 3 and Vite.
 - Vine only supports TypeScript, JavaScript users may not have full experience.
-- Vine targets to ESM only, `require` is not supported.
+- Vine is designed for ESM only; `require` is not supported.

 ## File extension